moritzWa/moritz-digital/content/blog/communication-augmentation.md

 Don't start by describing a situation or your reasoning and instead lead with the main point.
 Consider this paragraph:

 "We must think strategically.
 When we consider X, things get even more complicated.
-Since the data does not support increasing spending on ads, after careful review, I have concluded that Y”
+Since the data does not support increasing spending on ads, after careful review, I have concluded that Y."

-Here, everything before "Since the data" can be considered as low-value background information, aka the "Since the dawn of time"-beginning which creates a garden-path sentence.
+Everything in this example before "Since the data" can be considered low-value background information, aka the "Since the dawn of time"-beginning, which creates a garden-path sentence.

-Secondly, in an argument, one should be precise about which aspects one does not agree with i.e. finding the crux of the disagreement.
+Secondly, in an argument, one should be precise about which aspects one disagrees with, i.e., finding the crux of the disagreement.
 ## Eliminate ambiguous and imprecise words

 **Jargon**